onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 ## What does OP_CTV lock onto?

 Think of OP_CTV as making a commitment.
-It's like making a promise that's consensus bound about how you're going to use your coins.
-This promise includes several details about the how the transaction spending your coins looks like:
+It's like making a promise that's consensus-bound about how you're going to use your coins.
+This promise includes several details about how the transaction spending your coins looks like:

 - Version: Which version of the transaction format you'll use.
 - Locktime: A timestamp or block number, saying when the transaction can be completed.